Enhancing passenger rail security

 • conduct security exercises

-• To learn more, read our guidance documents titled Security Risk Assessments, Security Plans and Security Plan Training under the Passenger Rail Transportation Security Regulations and Guidance for Passenger Companies on Conducting Security Exercises under the Passenger Rail Transportation Security Regulations.
-For a copy of the guidance documents and associated templates, please contact Intermodal Surface Security Oversight by e-mail at TC.Railsecurity-sureteferroviaire.TC@tc.gc.ca
+• To learn more, read our guidance documents on Security Risk Assessments, Security Plans, Security Plan Training, and Security Exercises under the Passenger Rail Transportation Security Regulations.
+For a copy of the guidance documents and associated templates, please contact Rail Security by e-mail at TC.Railsecurity-sureteferroviaire.TC@tc.gc.ca

 Coming into force dates